RetroReversing/retroReversing/categories/consoles/3ds.md

 The Youtube channel **Tech Rules** has made an excellent video explaining how the Nintendo 3DS was initially jailbroken, using a "terrible game".
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ImR-TdDAIJE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope;" allowfullscreen></iframe>

+# Hardware

+## Retail Nintendo 3DS Hardware

+If you're interested in learning more about the hardware architecture of the Nintendo 3DS, we highly recommend checking out the post on Copetti.org.
+This website is dedicated to exploring the technical details of the Nintendo 3DS hardware, including the CPU, GPU, and other components that make up the handheld console.
+You'll find in-depth explanations of how each component works, as well as detailed schematics and diagrams that help illustrate the inner workings of the Nintendo 3DS.

+{% include link-to-other-site.html url="https://www.copetti.org/writings/consoles/nintendo-3ds/" description="Copetti.org has an excellent tear down of the Nintendo 3DS Hardware and how it works" image="/public/consoles/Nintendo-3DS.png" title="Nintendo 3DS Architecture - A Practical Analysis" %}

 ---
 # All Posts
 <div>